JaneliaSciComp/JaneliaDataStandards/REVIEW_PROCESS.md

 ## 3. Writing Style

 Is the post readable to bio-imaging developers who may come from a different sub-field, or code in a different language?
+1. Yes
+2. No
+3. Comments: ...
 Does it contain any typos or awkward sentences?
+1. Yes
+2. No
+3. Comments: ...
 Are the ideas organized in a logical flow?
+1. Yes
+2. No
+3. Comments: ...

 ---